alfonso-torres/eng84_CI_CD/README.md

 21. Open a terminal, go to your folder of the repository in your local machine.
 Create a new branch `git branch dev`.
 Swap to the branch `git checkout dev`, modify some files, for example README file and push it from the dev branch like always.
 22. Go back to the Jenkins dashboard and check that both jobs, firstly `jose_CI_test`, and then `jose_merge` have finished successfully.
 And finally go to the your github repository of the project and check te commits.
 You will see that the new updates was merged to the main branch.

 Second task done.
-Successful merge.
+Successful merged.

 - Finally, if the second job succeeds, the third is triggered, wheren a `ssh` connection is established with the EC2 instance where the application is hosted.
 When the connection is established within the new job of jenkins, the necessary commands are executed to copy the newly edited files to the instance in order to deploy the app.
 We will restart the nodejs application to have the app available for the clients.
 Let's go on with the steps: